gicraveiro/TakeBlip-Chatbot/README.md

 https://calm-caverns-99785.herokuapp.com/

 # Testing the chatbot
-Download the file flow.json from this repository(it's inside the folder Flow)
+Download the file flow.json from this repository (it's inside the folder "Flow")

-Enter the Blip Portal platform (https://portal.blip.ai/)
+Enter the "Blip Portal" (https://portal.blip.ai/)

-Create a chatbot from zero
+Create a chatbot from zero then look for the following options

-Go to Builder->Configuration(on the left side of the screen)->Versions->Import Flow->Choose the flow.json file->Publish flow->Test published chatbot
+Builder -> Configuration (on the left side of the screen) -> Versions -> Import Flow -> Choose the "flow.json" file -> Publish flow-> Test published chatbot